Panama Canal Authority

 The Panama Canal Authority (Autoridad del Canal de Panamá; ACP) is the agency of the government of Panama responsible for the operation and management of the Panama Canal.
 The ACP took over the administration of the canal from the Panama Canal Commission, the joint US–Panama agency that managed the canal, on December 31, 1999, when the canal was handed over from the United States to Panama as per the Torrijos–Carter Treaties.
 It is headquartered in Balboa, a district of Panama City.

 Establishment

 The Panama Canal Authority is established under Title XIV of the National Constitution, and has exclusive responsibility for the operation, administration, management, preservation, maintenance, and modernization of the canal.
-It is responsible for the operation of the canal in a safe, continuous, efficient, and profitable manner.
+It is responsible for operating the canal safely, continuously, efficiently, and profitably.

 The Organic Law of the Panama Canal Authority, passed on June 11, 1997, provides the legal framework for the canal's organization and operation.